Sahil302002/Zomato_SQL_Analysis_Project/README.md

 Sql script created in this Project: <a href ="Zomato SQL Script.sql"> Zomato SQL Script </a>

-Pdf of SQlL Query and It’s solution: <a href ="ZOMATO SQL ANALYSIS.pdf"> Zomato SQL Queries and Solution </a>
+Pdf of SQlL Query and It’s solution: <a href ="ZOMATO SQL ANALYSIS.pdf"> Zomato SQL Queries and Solution PDF file </a>

-Docx file of SQL Script and Query:
+Docx file of SQL Script and Query: <a href = "ZOMATO SQL ANALYSIS.docx"> Zomato SQL Queries and Solution Document file </a>

 ---